Supergiovane/node-red-contrib-boolean-logic-ultimate/README.md

 </details>

 <br/>

 In this other example, you can see the property "play" in action.
 This property allow you to replay the last previously stored message.<br/>
-This allow to save the state of a node and then replay it back whenever you want.
+This allow to save the state of a node and then replay it back whenever you want.<br/>

 <img src='https://raw.githubusercontent.com/Supergiovane/node-red-contrib-boolean-logic-ultimate/master/img/if1.png' width='60%'>